jdfalko/Tank/readme.md

 Intuit Tank is a load test platform that runs in a cloud environment.
 It currently supports Amazon web interfaces and utilizes services from EC2, S3, and DynamoDb.

-Intuit Tank has two main components: A controller and agents.
+Intuit Tank has two main components: a controller and agents.

 The Controller is the central hub in the deployment.
 It supports the GUI for managing tests and for orchestrating.
 It utilizes Tomcat 6x for a web container and communicates with the agents via http.
 It exposes a RESTful interface for invoking services.
 Data is stored in a MySql database, on the file system, and in DynamoDb.